-What do you do every day, or nearly every day?
+What do you do every day or nearly every day?
 There’s probably some personal hygiene stuff like brushing your teeth or washing your face on that list.
-There’s probably also things like reading the news, checking a social media feed, or taking the dog out.
+There are probably also things like reading the news, checking a social media feed, or taking the dog out.
 Is exercise on your list?
 It might not be, but it’s easier than you think to make exercise as routine as the rest of your everyday activities.

 Three simple rules to starting a new exercise routine